 Flounder Fishing Overview

-For instance, if you’re fishing in an area where flounder commonly feed on crabs, you’ll certainly want to try using an artificial crab-like lure when fishing along the shorelines and ledges.
+For instance, if you’re fishing in an area where flounder commonly feed on crabs, you’ll undoubtedly want to try using an artificial crab-like lure when fishing along the shorelines and ledges.
 If you’re fishing in offshore waters during the winter when flounder are usually in deeper waters, it’s better to go with a minnow-like soft plastic lure or a weighted rig that also includes a spinner or other attractants.

-1. Z-Man Elaztech MinnowZ 3” Swimbait
+1. Z-Man Elaztech MinnowZ 3” Swimbait – Best Flounder Lure

 Experienced flounder fishing anglers know that a quality paddletail soft plastic minnow is always a solid choice of lure for flounder at virtually any time of the year.
-Flounder often love to target any type of small bait fish that comes within range and the Z-Man Elaztech MinnowZ 3” Swimbait is one that works in a wide variety of scenarios.
+Flounder often love to target any small bait fish that comes within range and the Z-Man Elaztech MinnowZ 3” Swimbait is one that works in a wide variety of scenarios.

 It’s best to rig this one with the Z-Man Texas Eye jighead and you can utilize a variety of different retrieval methods to elicit a strike from a hungry fluke.
 Some anglers like to slowly drag them across the bottom, but my favorite way to fish them is by gently bouncing it along the bottom in areas where you know flounder like to hang out.